 Key Stage Two

 In Key Stage Two, children’s singing will increase in confidence and control.
 They will experience part singing and ways to improve the quality of the music they make as part of a class or group performance.
 They will be able to join the school choir and take up wider opportunities to share large singing events with other schools.
-Whole class ukulele teaching will take place during years 3 and 4 with a teacher from Shropshire Music Service and children will be offered opportunities to have peripatetic lessons in a variety of instruments.
+Whole class ukulele teaching will take place during year 3 with a teacher from Shropshire Music Service and whole class percussion lessons will be taught in year 5.
+Children will be offered opportunities to have peripatetic lessons in a variety of instruments.

 They will develop their skills in performance and composition using their voice and tuned and untuned percussion.
 By listening to a range of music from different times, cultures and contexts, both live and recorded, they will learn to critically appraise the music they hear.
 As part of this, children will recognise instruments, style and historical period, and use the inter-related dimensions of music to describe the music.
 They will also consider their own personal response to the music they listen to.
 As their listening skills develop, they will become increasingly able to discriminate and recall sounds.
 In order to read the music of others and to communicate their own, they will increasingly use and understand staff notation.